Table of Contents[Hide][Show]

 -Burton Goldberg, expert in the field of alternative medicine

-How can a two time cancer survivor and expert in alternative cancer treatments make such a statement?
-In this article we will explore how the health of the mouth affects the whole body and how gum disease can increase the risk of things like cancer and heart disease.
+How can a two-time cancer survivor and expert in alternative cancer treatments make such a statement?
+This article will explore how the health of the mouth affects the whole body and how gum disease can increase the risk for health issues like cancer and heart disease.
 Sound crazy?
-There is a well researched link between gum disease and other problems in the body…
+There is a well-researched link between gum disease and other problems in the body.

-Gum disease, or periodontal disease, is the name for a range of oral health problems ranging from gingivitis (inflammation of the gums) to the more serious periodontitis (where gums pull away from the teeth and serious infection can result).
+Gum disease, or periodontal disease, is the name for a range of oral health problems ranging from gingivitis (inflammation of the gum tissue) to the more severe periodontitis (where gum tissues pull away from the teeth and serious infection can result).

-In fact, if you are reading this, there is a good chance you could have some form of gum disease and not even realize it!
-According to David Kennedy, DDS and past president of the International Association for Oral Medicine and Toxicology:
+Even if you don’t have receding gums, there is a good chance you could have some form of gum disease and not even realize it.

-- Over 90% of adults over age 30 have some stage of active gum disease.
+- “47.2% of adults aged 30 years and older have some form of periodontal disease.

 How Gum Disease Affects the Body

 It is well established that gum disease can be devastating to the mouth and is the leading cause of adult tooth loss and other oral problems.
-What is less well-known is that gum disease can also have negative impact on other parts of the body.
+What is less well-known is that gum disease and gingivitis can also have a negative impact on different parts of the body.

-The mouth is not an isolated ecosystem, but an integral part of the immune system.
-The mouth is intimately connected to many other parts of the body and a bacterial imbalance or gum disease in the mouth can create immune problems and inflammation in other parts of the body as well.
+The mouth is not an isolated ecosystem but an integral part of the immune system.
+Your mouth is intimately connected to many other parts of the body.
+A bacterial imbalance or gum disease in the mouth can create immune problems and inflammation in other body parts.

 Gum Disease = Active Bacterial Infection

-The reason the negative impact of gum disease goes beyond the mouth is gum disease is an active bacterial infection that has access to the whole body via the bloodstream!
-The ‘bad bugs’ involved with gum disease are very mobile.
-They can and do swim upstream and colonize other areas of the body.
-In fact, the plaque deposits from bad bugs in the mouth are the same types of plaque found in arterial walls in heart disease sufferers!
+The plaque deposits from bad bugs in the mouth are the same types of plaque found in arterial walls in heart disease sufferers.
 Given the understanding that these bacteria in the mouth travel through the bloodstream, it makes sense that gum disease could affect the rest of the body.

-Gum disease increases the risk of many conditions, including:
+Gum disease is associated with and may increase the risk of many health conditions, including:

 Bacteria Enter the Bloodstream Through the Mouth

-We now understand that the harmful bacteria present in gum disease colonize in the mouth, but are then able to access the rest of the body via the bloodstream.
-In essence, a person with active gum disease has an enemy “inside the gates” slowly but surely eroding his or her health by poisoning the system with bacteria.
+We now understand that the harmful bacteria of gum disease colonize in the mouth and then access the rest of the body via the bloodstream.
+In essence, a person with active gum disease has an enemy “inside the gates,” slowly but surely eroding their health by poisoning their system with bacteria.